What is ControlNet? What Can It Do? A Comprehensive Guide to Installing ControlNet on Stable Diffusion Web UI

 Introducing the ControlNet Extension for Stable Diffusion Web UI

-The ControlNet feature can now be accessed through the Stable Diffusion Web UI by adding the ControlNet extension.
-This article provides a step-by-step guide on how to use ControlNet from the Stable Diffusion Web UI.
-Here is the general procedure:
+The ControlNet feature is now seamlessly integrated into the Stable Diffusion Web UI through the newly available ControlNet extension.
+This article serves as your comprehensive guide on utilizing ControlNet directly within the Stable Diffusion Web UI.
+Below outlines the general procedure:

 Installation Steps